ARobLar/Blog/README.md

    - Enter into the "/client" directory and install the following dependencies:
    "npm install @mui/material @emotion/react @emotion/styled @mui/styles @mui/icons-material @reduxjs/toolkit react-redux"
       - There may be problems with the dependency tree, if so, try running with --legacy-peer-deps instead:
    "npm install --legacy-peer-deps @mui/material @emotion/react @emotion/styled @mui/styles @mui/icons-material @reduxjs/toolkit react-redux"
+   Note, the backend runs on .NET 5.0

 4. The client and server can be started in two ways: